Learning to Defer to Multiple Experts: Consistent Surrogate Losses, Confidence Calibration, and Conformal Ensembles

 \paragraph{Calibration in L2D} \citet{verma2022calibrated} motivate their OvA surrogate from the standpoint of calibration and thus is the only other work that studies the confidence calibration of L2D systems.
 We extend their work to the multi-expert setting.
-Calibration has received much attention of late in the wider machine learning literature \citep{10.5555/3305381.3305518, kull2019temperature, Gupta2021ToplabelC, pmlr-v89-vaicenavicius19a}.
+Calibration has received much attention of late in the wider machine learning literature \citep{10.5555/3305381.3305518, kull2019temperature, pmlr-v89-vaicenavicius19a, Gupta2021ToplabelC}.
 The dominant methodology is to apply post-hoc calibration: fitting additional parameters on validation data to re-calibrate the formerly mis-calibrated model.
 These methods could potentially be applied here---such as, by adding a temperature parameter to the per-expert terms in the OvA loss---but we are primarily interested in the native, `out-of-the-box' calibration properties of the losses.

 \paragraph{Multi-Expert Models} There have been several works that use models to improve the decision making of multiple experts \citep{benz2022counterfactual, straitouri2022provably} and to fuse decisions from models and humans \citep{keswani2021towards, DBLP:journals/corr/abs-2109-14591}.
 As mentioned in Section \ref{sec:moe}, \citet{hemmer2022forming} proposed the only existing model for multi-expert L2D.
 Yet their approach does not have any supporting theoretical guarantees, such as consistency (like ours). \citet{keswani2021towards} also proposed an MoE-based model but not for the standard L2D setting that we consider.
 Rather they allow for responsibility to be passed to multiple downstream sources---specifically, to any of the $2^{J+1}$ possible sets involving the experts and/or model.

 \paragraph{Conformal Inference for Human-AI Collaboration} We know of two works that have used CI for some form of human-AI collaboration. \citet{straitouri2022provably} apply CI to a classifier and then pass the prediction set to a human to make the final decision. \citet{babbar2022utility} study a similar work flow (apply CI then pass to a human) and also propose applying CI only to non-deferred samples, which results in smaller set sizes.
 No previous work has applied CI to obtain sets of experts.